hojimat/NKnorms/README.md

 ![classdiag](./refmaterial/classes_nknorms.png)

+### Execution
+You can execute the code by simply running `python main.py`.
+You can also vary parameters there.

 ### Performance
 The `_calculate_global_maximum` method is the slowest part of the code, as it runs through every possible bitstring and maps it to a performance.
 At the moment, `jit` is used for its underlying `nk.calculate_performances` command under _NKPackage_.
 Also the `main.py` runs a `multiprocessing.Pool` for faster simulations. _CUDA_ is being considered at the moment, but without clear idea how to implement it.